An operational continuum limit of quantum combs

-The overlap formula for two cMPSs in \cref{eq:cMPS_overlap} then exactly gives the desired expression when acting with this instrument state on a cPT.
+The overlap formula for two cMPSs in \cref{eq:cMPS_overlap} then exactly gives the desired expression when contracting this instrument with a cPT.

-More generally, to implement correlated, coherent instruments, operational access to an auxiliary quantum system $\rm A$ with Hilbert space $\mathcal{H}^{\rm A}$ of dimension $d_{\rm A}$ can be given.
-This auxiliary system can be coupled to $\rm S$ via a joint coherent evolution generated by $\mathbb L^{\rm {AS}}$.
-We obtain the corresponding instrument state from the decomposition
+More generally, to implement \emph{correlated} coherent instruments, operational access to an auxiliary quantum system $\rm A$ with Hilbert space $\mathcal{H}_{\rm A}$ of dimension $d_{\rm A}$ can be given.
+This auxiliary system can be coupled to $\rm S$ via a joint coherent evolution generated by $\mathbb L_{\rm {AS}}$.
+We obtain the corresponding Fock space vector from the decomposition